Suprame4/Final-Portfolio-Template/README.md

 ## Portfolio Introduction
 - Aspring Software Engineer and Entrepreneur 👨‍💻💡
 - Developing a passion for development, and growing with each opportunity!
-- Conversation Platform Console team
+- EG: Conversation Platform Console team :dependabot:
-- Your areas of interests: React, JavaScript, Typescript, Node, Express.js, SDLC, CI/CD, Scrum, DS&A, Testing/Quality Assurance, Problem Solving, Communication, and Critical Thinking
+- Your areas of interests: React, JavaScript, Typescript, Node, Express.js, SDLC, CI/CD, Scrum, DS&A, System Design, Testing/Quality Assurance, Problem Solving, Communication, and Critical Thinking